MiaRodr/linux-soc-home-lab/investigations/06-authentication-log-analysis.md

 **Recommended Actions:**

-- Review additional authentication logs
+- Review additional authentication activity for the `root` account to identify unusual login patterns
-- Investigate related processes and active sessions
+- Investigate related processes and active sessions for suspicious activity
+- Review active network connections for unexpected external communication
-- Examine source IP activity
+- Examine source IP activity associated with `203.0.113.25`
 - Search for indicators of compromise (IOCs)